 Morris Attempted Surgery On His Urethra With A Whalebone, And It Killed Him

-Late in life, Morris experienced a blockage in his urethra, which gave him trouble urinating.
+Late in life, Morris experienced a blockage in his urethra that gave him trouble urinating.
 Today, scholars believe he may have been suffering from prostate cancer.
-The crafty Founding Father took a DIY approach to the problem; he attempted to treat the blockage by sticking a piece of whalebone up his urethra.
-In the process, he caused a great deal of damage and killed himself.
+The crafty Founding Father took a DIY approach to the problem - he attempted to treat the blockage by sticking a piece of whalebone up his urethra.
+In the process, he caused a great deal of damage that ultimately contributed to his death.

 Days after he died, a Boston newspaper reported that Morris died from "a short but distressing illness."

 Morris Married A Housekeeper Accused Of Adultery And Murder

 For years, Morris never settled down, preferring instead to spend his time romancing married women.
 But he shocked the world when, at the age of 57, he married his housekeeper - and that was only the beginning.

 At a Christmas party in 1809, Morris announced his marriage to Anne Gary Randolph, 22 years his junior.
 Anne - known as Nancy - had a reputation dating back to 1792, when she was accused of adultery and murder.
 Nancy, just 17 at the time, reportedly slept with her brother-in-law.
 The illicit union produced a baby who died shortly after birth.
 Nancy was tried for murder, though she insisted the baby had been stillborn.
 She was eventually acquitted.

 On the day he married Nancy, Morris wrote in his diary, “I marry this day Anne Gary Randolph.
 No small surprise to my guests.”